lunchclass/cpp/ITEM13.md

 Prefer const_iterators to iterators
 ---
+(The content is an excerpt and summary from Effective Modern C++ for the purpose of this study.)

 const_iterator: points to values that's not modified.
 The standard practice of using const *whenever* possible encourages us to use const_iterator when possible.